-A 1-year spin-up from July 2014 to July 2015 was used to initialize the simulation.
-Time-steps of 1 hr and 10 min for the chemical and transport operators, respectively, were used.
-Biomass burning emissions are from Global Fire Assimilation System (GFAS) v1.2 (Kaiser et al., 2012; Giuseppe et al., 2018).
-GFASv1.2 emissions have a 0.1°×0.1° horizontal resolution with 1-hourly temporal resolution.
-Global anthropogenic and biofuel emissions are from the Community Emissions Data System (CEDS) inventory (Hoesly et al., 2018).
+anthropogenic and biofuel emissions are from the Community Emissions Data System (CEDS) inventory (Hoesly et al., 2018).
 In particular, the latest Multi-resolution Emission Inventory for China (MEIC) is used to provide Chinese anthropogenic emissions (Li et al., 2017).
-Biogenic emissions of precursor VOCs are from the Model of Emissions of Gases and Aerosols from Nature (MEGANv2.1; Guenther et al., 2012) and biofuel emissions are from Yevich and Logan (2003).
+Biogenic emissions of precursor volatile organic compounds (VOCs) are from the Model of Emissions of Gases and Aerosols from Nature (MEGANv2.1; Guenther et al., 2012), and biofuel emissions are from Yevich and Logan (2003).
 The OH fields were obtained from monthly mean OH concentrations archived from a previous full-chemistry simulation.
-GEOS-Chem releases surface emissions assuming a uniform distribution in the boundary layer, and boundary layer mixing is implemented using the non-local mixing scheme of Holtslag and Boville (1993).
-Biomass emissions are released by uniformly distributing emissions from the surface to the mean altitude of maximum injection based on the injection height information in GFASv1.2 as described in Rémy et al. (2017).
+GEOS-Chem releases surface emissions assuming a uniform distribution in the boundary layer, and boundary layer mixing is implemented using the nonlocal mixing scheme of Holtslag and Boville (1993).
+Biomass emissions are released by uniformly distributing emissions from the surface to the mean altitude of maximum injection based on the injection height information in GFAS v1.2 as described in Rémy et al. (2017).

-GEOS-Chem version 12.2.1 tagged CO simulation includes the improved secondary CO production scheme of Fisher et al. (2017), which assumes production rates of CO from CH4 and NMVOC (non-methane volatile organic compounds) oxidation from a GEOS-Chem full-chemistry simulation.
-The tracers of anthropogenic, biomass burning, CH4 and NMVOC oxidations are implemented following the standard GEOS-Chem tagged CO simulation (http://geos-chem.org/, last accessed on 8 April 2020).
+The GEOS-Chem version 12.2.1 tagged CO simulation includes the improved secondary CO production scheme of Fisher et al. (2017), which assumes production rates of CO from CH4 and NMVOC (nonmethane volatile organic compounds) oxidation from a GEOS-Chem full-chemistry simulation.
+The tracers of anthropogenic, biomass burning,

+CH4, and NMVOC oxidations are implemented according to the standard GEOS-Chem tagged CO simulation (http://geos-chem.org/, last access: 8 April 2020).
 In this study, we only investigate the influence from the biomass burning sources.
-The regional definition of all biomass burning tracers are shown in Fig. 1 and tabulated in Table 3.
+The regional definitions of all biomass burning tracers are shown in Fig. 1 and tabulated in Table 3.